sanyamahajan28/BookFinder/README.md

 2. Implements memory-based approach for efficient and accurate recommendations.
 3. Explores user-item interactions to create personalized book suggestions.
 4. Provides insightful documentation and code structure for easy understanding.

+Feel free to explore, contribute, and adapt BookFinder to your preferences or incorporate it into your own projects.
+Let's make book recommendations smarter and more engaging together! 📖📚